-- 1. There will be a quiz covering the material from content blocks 1 through 7.
-The block quizzes are 50% of total course grade. - 2.
-There will be no midterm exam.
-There will be a comprehensive final assessment.
-The final assessment will be 25% of the total course grade. - 3.
+- 1. The block quizzes are 30% of the course grade. - 2.
+The midterm that is worth 30% of the grade. - 3.
+Assignments and challenges throughout the course is worth 10% of the grade - 4.
 There will be a final project to explain an implementation of a complete cryptosystem in enterprise environments.
-This project will be 25% of the total course grade.
-There are three grading activities within this assignment, and each student will choose from a list of possible topics.
+This project will be 30% of the total course grade.
+This may be a group assignment.

-4. Late Submissions: Homework is due at 11:59 pm on the assigned due date (Eastern U.S. Time Zone).
+Late Submissions: Homework is due at 11:59 pm on the assigned due date (Eastern U.S. Time Zone).
 Penalty for late submissions is 25% per day.
 NOTE: Quizzes are only allowed to be 'made up' under exceptional circumstances.
 See the instructor (in advance if possible) to request an exception to this policy.